Enhanced Recovery Strategies in Elective Breast Surgery

 Detailed Description

 Bilateral breast reduction and bilateral breast augmentation are both routine plastic surgery procedures commonly performed on an outpatient basis.
-While patient satisfaction following these procedures is high, postoperative pain management can be challenging, resulting in decreased patient satisfaction, delayed recovery including delayed return to work and daily activities, increased opioid pain medication requirements and occasionally unplanned hospital admissions, surgical complications, and increased cost of care [Davis].
+While patient satisfaction following these procedures is high, postoperative pain management can be challenging, resulting in decreased patient satisfaction, delayed recovery including delayed return to work and daily activities, increased opioid pain medication requirements and occasionally unplanned hospital admissions, surgical complications, and increased cost of care.

 There are four serial aims of this study.
 The overarching goal of the study is to prospectively assess the use of PVB as an adjunct for postoperative pain control both alone and in the setting of related ERABS strategies in elective breast surgery (both breast reduction and breast augmentation, two of the most common non-oncologic breast operations performed in an ambulatory setting).
 The methodologies used to assess postoperative pain, the set of collective ERABS strategies, the potential risks and benefits of study participation, and the inclusion/exclusion criteria will be the same in the groups studying breast reduction and those studying breast augmentation.
-As both operations are performed on a regular basis in the PI's practice, we feel it essential to evaluate both operations.

 The primary aim in all four groups in this study is to evaluate postoperative pain scores in patients receiving either paravertebral block or ERABS strategies compared to patients who do not receive these interventions.
 Additional outcomes include use of analgesic and antiemetic medication, development of PONV, time to discharge, patients' assessment of quality of recovery as determined by a validated survey and overall patient satisfaction.